kieranajp/donatello/Write-up/src/41-Construction.md

 </figure>
 </div>

-This basic object was then expanded to do more than just hold data (see [Appendix J](#Appendices-2-10)), including hashing and salting passwords and formatting dates.
+This basic object was then expanded to do more than just hold data (see [Appendix H](#Appendices-3-17)), including hashing and salting passwords and formatting dates.
 When creating a user account through the UI, an instance of this object is created to manipulate its details.

 An issue encountered here was when hashing passwords.
-It turns out that some of the hashes that had been created using PHP were incompatible with their C# counterparts.
+It turns out that some of the hashes that had been created using PHP's SHA512 hashing algorithm were incompatible with their C# counterparts.
 This is because, by default, PHP hashes in lowercase, whereas C# uses uppercase characters in its hashes.
-To resolve this an argument needed to be passed to the method that converts the hash bytes to a string to format it correctly: <code>.ToString("x2")</code>.
+To resolve this an argument needed to be passed to the method that converts the each hash byte to a string to format it correctly: `.ToString("x2")`.

 The UI itself was easy to create using Visual Studio's built in WYSIWYG (What You See Is What You Get) editor.
 Following the design sensibilities that had been previously outlined, it turned out to look like the following: